mlip-cmu/f2025/labs/lab06.md

 So far, you’ve seen how the workflow runs tests with coverage as one of the steps in the CI pipeline.
 Now you’ll try adding a new step.

 Check  `.github/workflows/ci.yml` and complete the section marked for adding a step for running the demo pipeline end-to-end, so that CI executes `prediction_pipeline_demo.py` and logs the model’s R² score.

+> Note: For your course project, we don’t expect you to run full training pipelines inside CI.
+In practice, GitHub Actions steps are best used for lightweight checks, tests, and validations.
+Here, the demo pipeline is included only as an exercise to illustrate how a command can be executed within a workflow.

 ## Step 4: Self-Hosted Runner